 Country Summer Wedding Dresses for Guests

 A country wedding is more about simple, understated style rather than glitz or glamour.
 Nature plays a pivotal role in its theme and should also help inform your choice of dress as a guest.
-Choose an outfit that is comfortable and practical for the outdoors, yet still beautiful.
+Choose an outfit that is comfortable and practical for the outdoors yet still beautiful.
 A simple yet gorgeous dress with an A-line hem will work perfectly for this occasion.
-Choose from colours such as lilac, soft yellow, pink and red for your dress.
-Not only will such colours suit the wondrous backdrop of a country wedding, but they’ll also make you look like a gorgeous wildflower.
+Choose from colors such as lilac, soft yellow, pink, and red for your dress.
+Not only will such colors suit the wondrous backdrop of a country wedding, but they’ll also make you look like a gorgeous wildflower.
 Similarly, floral prints are also a winning look for country weddings.